 Dexter is a very small town located in the state of New Mexico.
 With a population of 1,055 people and just one neighborhood, Dexter is the 107th largest community in New Mexico.

-When you are in Dexter, you'll notice that it is more blue-collar than most other communities in America.
-46.04% of Dexter’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dexter is generally considered to be a blue-collar town.
+46.04% of the Dexter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dexter is a town of service providers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Dexter who work in personal care services (29.62%), farm management occupations (14.66%), and management occupations (8.50%).

 The per capita income in Dexter in 2022 was $19,200, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $76,800 for a family of four.
 However, Dexter contains both very wealthy and poor people as well.
 Dexter also has one of the higher rates of people living in poverty in the nation, with 41.31% of its population below the federal poverty line.